 Phat Chicks Fried Chicken (Footscray): Mi Goreng fried chicken?
 Kettle CHILLI CHIP fried chicken?
 What sorcery is this?
 Phat Chicks stormed onto the scene in 2017, and it’s already achieved legend status.

 Temple Brewing Co (Brunswick East): When the menu says ‘Bucket of boneless fried chicken’, that’s what you bloody well order.
 Comes with a wicked Togarashi spice rub and lime yuzu mayo, too.

-Changz Canteen (Elsternwick): Home to our favourite hot sauce and our favourite chicken.
+Smoke & Pickles (Elsternwick): Home to our favourite hot sauce and our favourite chicken.
 What could be better?
-Changz are better known for burgers, but their fried chicken ribs are freaking delicious.
-Always, ALWAYS go the 9-piece.
+Smoke & Pickles is better known for burgers, but their fried chicken ribs are freaking delicious.
+Always, always go the 9-piece.

 Juanita Peaches (Brunswick): These guys joint and season their own free-range chicken on-site.
 The result?
 Some of the tastiest birds in the whole damn city.
 Burgers aren't too shabby either...

 Kodiak Club (Fitzroy): Home to some of the spiciest wings in Melbourne, the infamous Kodiak Buffalo Wings.
 They come tossed in Yankee hot sauce, with a side of celery sticks and blue cheese dressing.
 Cue stomach rumbling...

 Trunk Diner (CBD): Trunk is one of our favourite CBD venues, although their ‘Stupid Hot Wings’ are (frankly) terrifying.
 Stick to the Buffalo Wings if you’re a newbie, and ask for a side of their epic house-made hot sauce.